rohit-lakhanpal/publish-your-saas-offer/README.md

 2. Once logged in, navigate to "My Access."
 3. In the "My Access" section, check if "Marketplace Offers" is listed and if access is granted.

+<i>For internal Microsoft employees:<br>
 Please note, if "Marketplace Offers" does not have access granted, follow these instructions to create a test account to publish offers on Partner Center: [Create a Test Account for Marketplace Publishing](https://microsoft.sharepoint.com/:w:/t/MasteringtheMarketplace/EQ7xYtzBWIdMpRyIwnfvjqMBavINIAHy717HZCK-2IlLLg?e=2NpKlN).
 These instructions will result in a new test Azure AD tenant that must be used for the app registrations in step 1 below, as well as for logging in to Partner Center.
 NOTE:
   * Azure Active Directory is now Microsoft Entra ID
   * Only complete up to "Working with Partner Center Step 2: Enrolling into the Commercial Marketplace Program".
-There is no need to complete "Step 3: Completing vetting and authorization" which is only needed for production offers
+There is no need to complete "Step 3: Completing vetting and authorization" which is only needed for production offers</i>

 <p align="right">(<a href="#readme-top">back to top</a>)</p>